PARTHIB-DEB/Dj-Tailwind-Integration/README.md

  🐎 That's why , without using those packadges , Let's manually create the environment.
 Believe me 🌝, that will be a more persistent alternative.

- 🔥 Although There are two more ways - 1) Using PlayCDN or 2) Connecting Tailwind Server Via REST API (because here the frontend is part another project)
+ 🔥 Although There are two more ways - 1) Using PlayCDN or 2) Connecting Tailwind Server Via REST API (because here the frontend is part of another project)

  💡 Let's see How we can build this configuration properly .